About the Art

-I fragment and sample photos of a setting, remixing them into a new subjective point-of-view.
+I fragment and sample original photos, remixing them into something new.

 My photo remixes combine and interweave original photographs.
-I shoot different angles, different parts and different treatments of a location or setting and assemble them into a new whole.
+I shoot different angles, different parts and different treatments of locations or settings and assemble them into a new whole.

 The subject matter is as varied as a forest stream, a processed-food factory, a dancer, or a subway station.
 Like audio remix artists, I break things down and re-combine them into something new, flavoring the fragmented original with my own subjective/emotional/spiritual/nerdy interpretations.